Skip to main content

 However, despite the obvious benefits, the implementation of AI is often challenged by a lack of understanding, technical barriers, and organizational resistance.
 How do we ensure that the technology becomes a real part of our infrastructure strategy?

-At this event, we focus on how we can integrate AI into both new and existing infrastructure projects.
+At this event, we focused on how we can integrate AI into both new and existing infrastructure projects.

-• A better insight into how AI can transform the infrastructure industry, including specific ways in which AI can improve your operations and create measurable results
+• Insight into how AI can transform the infrastructure industry, including specific ways in which AI can improve your operations and create measurable results

-• Learn how to strategically integrate AI-technologies in your existing systems and ensure that your AI-driven initiatives are aligned with your business goals and create real value
+• Learnings on how to strategically integrate AI-technologies in your existing systems and ensure that your AI-driven initiatives are aligned with your business goals and create real value

-• Be inspired by examples and case studies from infrastructure companies that are already using AI to drive innovation, increase efficiency, and strenghen their competitive position
+• Inspiring examples and case studies from infrastructure companies that are already using AI to drive innovation, increase efficiency, and strenghen their competitive position

-• Network with industry leaders, AI-experts and colleagues.
+• A great chance to network with industry leaders, AI-experts and colleagues.

 Target group

-The event is aimed at decision-makers and professionals in organizations working with the planning, development, operation, and maintenance of infrastructure.
+The event was aimed at decision-makers and professionals in organizations working with the planning, development, operation, and maintenance of infrastructure.

 If you have any questions, please contact: